suhank/zea-engine/docs/api/SceneTree/Images/DataImage.md

 <a name="DataImage+getParams"></a>

 ### getParams
-Returns all params and class state values(Including data).
+Returns all parameters and class state values(Including data).

 **Returns**: <code>object</code> - - The return value.